wombleton/gitlaw-nz/acts/H/Hazardous Substances and New Organisms Act 1996.md

 *   (1) The following persons shall ensure the provisions of this Act (including any controls imposed on approvals granted under this Act) are enforced in the following situations:

-    *   (a) the chief executive of the department of State that is for the time being responsible for the administration of the [Health and Safety in Employment Act 1992][644] shall ensure that the provisions of this Act are enforced in any place of work:
+    *   (a) WorkSafe must ensure that the provisions of this Act are enforced in any place of work:

-    *   (b) the chief executive of the department of State that is for the time being responsible for the administration of the [Gas Act 1992][661] shall ensure that the provisions of this Act are enforced in, on, at, or around any distribution system, gas installation, or gas appliance:
+    *   (b) WorkSafe must ensure that the provisions of this Act are enforced in, on, at, or around any distribution system, gas installation, or gas appliance:

     *   (c) the New Zealand Transport Agency may enforce the provisions of this Act in or on any motor vehicle, on any road, in or on any rail vehicle, or on any railway line: